rjhancock/solaris-vii-games/rules.markdown

 Whilst many of the ‘Mechs which take part in duels on Solaris VII are left in their standard configurations, still yet more are customized and tweaked by their stable or pilot to eke out any advantage possible in the arena.

-This section details the rules and restrictions on ‘mech customization.
+This section details the rules and restrictions on ‘Mech customization.

 ### Parts Costs